 Learning activities will be developed in the form of frontal lectures (or online if the health situation relating to COVID requires it).
 Lectures will be focused on the basics for the study of conversion processes and energy use from primary energy sources.
 As part of the course some numerical examples will be also presented, intended to allow the student to become familiar with the unit of measurement used to assess the operational characteristics of the systems used for the generation and use of energy.
 The teacher is available during the reception hours and also by appointment (e-mail) for explanations (in person or through the Teams platform).

 Assessment methods and criteria

 The assessment of learning is carried out through the final exam only, which ensures the acquisition of knowledge and skills (i.e. acquisition of learning outcomes) through an oral interview (in presence if the health situation relating to COVID allows it, otherwise online via Teams).

-The oral interview is based on a question on the topics of the course and on the application of the theory to original problems: the critical capacity, the ability to explain and to correlate involved issues will be evaluated.
+The oral interview is based on a question on the topics of the course: the critical capacity, the ability to explain and to correlate involved issues will be evaluated.

 The question is evaluated on a scale from 0 to 30.
-To pass the exam a score of at least 18/30 is required.
+To pass the module a score of at least 18/30 is required.

-The final grade is obtained by calculating the arithmetic mean of the scores of the two questions.
+The final grade is obtained by calculating the arithmetic mean of the scores of the modules that form the course.
 The final score is communicated immediately at the end of the test.